Harz in the labor shortage: Foreign helpers secure the hospitality industry

 A look at the tourist highlights

-Nevertheless, the Harz remains a popular destination for tourists who enjoy beautiful nature and the diverse leisure opportunities.
+Nevertheless, the Harz remains a popular destination for tourists who enjoy the beautiful nature and the diverse leisure options.
 The Harz National Park, one of the largest forest national parks in Germany, attracts many hikers every year.
-Its highest point, the chunk, is just as popular and is known for his mystical atmosphere.
-Popular excursion destinations such as the witch danceplace and the devil wall complete the offer.
-The mining history of the Harz Mountains, embodied by the UNESCO World Heritage Site “Bergwerk Rammelsberg”, attracts numerous visitors.
+Its highest point, the Brocken, is just as popular and is known for its mystical atmosphere.
+Popular excursion destinations such as the Hexentanzplatz and the Teufelsmauer round off the offering.
+The mining history of the Harz, embodied by the UNESCO World Heritage Site “Rammelsberg Mine”, also attracts numerous visitors.

-However, successful tourism depends considerably on a stable and reliable workforce.
-The resin faces the challenge of winning it and keeping it in the long term so that the high attractiveness of the region will continue to guarantee in the future.
+However, successful tourism depends significantly on a stable and reliable workforce.
+The Harz is faced with the challenge of attracting this and retaining it in the long term in order to ensure the region's high attractiveness in the future.